microsoft/Accera/docs/Reference/classes/Nest/iteration_logic.md

 argument | description | type/default
 --- | --- | ---
-`logic` | | Python function that represents the logic to run in the innermost loop of the nest
+`logic` | | Python function that represents the logic to run in the innermost loop of the nest.

 ## Examples